 The outbreak of the CCP virus has raised questions about the future of food.
-While the lack of restaurant activity has harmed farmers, the common man is facing the prospects of a potential food crisis.
+While the lack of restaurant activity has harmed farmers, the common man is facing the prospect of a potential food crisis.
 The pandemic has triggered many people to seriously reconsider our ideas about food production, distribution, and consumption.

 The possibility of not securing enough food has scared people enough that interest in localized production has risen.
-What if farms shut down, trucks and ships that transport food to various parts of the world ceased operations, countries that export food ban such exports to keep their supplies from dwindling down — these and many such questions plague the minds of people.
+What if farms shut down, trucks and ships that transport food to various parts of the world ceased operations, and countries that export food ban such exports to keep their supplies from dwindling down — these and many such questions plague the minds of people.
 And many have realized that there is only one solution — local production.

 Subscribe to our Newsletter!